Infertility

 Infertility Home Treatment To Get Pregnant

 Treating infertility has become a huge medical industry during the past few decades, with doctors doing everything from prescribing fertility drugs to arranging for test-tube babies.
 Structural defects can be ascertained by a thorough physical examination and radiology and can be set right by surgery.
 Physical debility and the functional faults of organic nature can be cured by simple and effective methods of natural treatment.
 These methods include hygienic living, optimum nutrition and following all the laws of nature.
 While some infertility problems in women can be addressed by having children earlier, men need to try some tactics to raise their sperm counts.
-The following section highlights primarily the natural alternatives that can be helpful for men and women.
+The following section highlights primarily the natural alternatives that can be helpful.

 1. Ashwagandha For Male Infertility: Practitioners of Ayurvedic medicine, the traditional medicine of India, regard this root as the Indian answer to ginseng for the male libido.
 Ashwagandha (Withania somnifera), they claim, can help treat impotence and male infertility.
 But do not take this particular herb every day, try just occasionally.
 Try a cup or two of tea made with five teaspoons of dried herb per cup of boiling water.
 Ayurvedic physicians feel about this herb the way the Chinese do about ginseng, that it’s a tonic for the male libido and sexual function, particularly erection problems.